akhadirdia/Feature_Extraction/README.md

-# Feature_Extraction_morpho_texture_intensity
+# Feature Extraction
-Compute morphological, texture and intensity feature
+This code segments and divides whole slide images (WSI) into multiple patches, and extracts morphological, textural and intensity features from the patches.